Tams3d/T3D-GN-Presets/Readme.md

 - Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742) - nodes contain some **Internal Dependencies** which may conflict with existing attributes.
 - Transfer Attribute node has been removed and split into multiple more specific nodes - [Sample Index, Sample Nearest, Sample Nearest Surface ](https://developer.blender.org/D15909)
 - Older versions will be discontinued, and the User Needs to manually upgrade to [New Version](https://github.com/Tams3d/T3D-GN-Presets/releases).
-- `Tams 3d's GN Presets` have been used as `T3D GN Presets` to preserve string length.
+- `Tams 3d's GN Presets` have been used as `T3D GN Presets` to conserve string length.

 # Licencing & Files:
 ## 📄 Licence